 The solution to a dry Christmas tree, probably the most dangerous hazard of holiday lighting, is to water the tree regularly.
 This will help to keep the tree somewhat moist and less likely to catch on fire.
 But inevitably the tree kept in a warm house for too long with too many lights will become a fire hazard.

-What Not To Do With A Christmas Tree To Avoid Fire Danger This Holiday Season Near Pasadena, Maryland
+What Not To To With A Christmas Tree To Avoid Fire Danger This Holiday Season Near Pasadena, Maryland

 Here are four don’ts for Christmas trees in the house.